exasol/release-droid/doc/system_requirements.md

 ##### Detect Current Version From Maven POM
 `req~detect-current-version-from-maven-pom~1`

-RR can derive the current version from the project's POM file.
+RD can derive the current version from the project's POM file.

 Rationale: